shemtsai/shemtsai/README.md

 # 👋 Hi

-I’m an Infectious Disease and Antimicrobial Stewardship pharmacist diving into coding.

-I’m focusing on learning and integrating R (and hopefully Python soon) into my daily tasks, including research projects, data analysis, and data visualization.

-I am still very new to the coding space so open to feedback, collaboration, and ideas to optimize workflows and develop innovative solutions - appreciate your patience.
+I’m an Infectious Disease and Antimicrobial Stewardship pharmacist.
+Learning how to integrate coding into antimicrobial stewardship to improve analysis, visualization, and efficiencies.
+Still very new to the coding space so open to feedback, collaboration, and ideas.
+Mini-projects and visualizations I've utilized R for are on my repository.

-Feel free to check out my public projects and reach out!
+Feel free to reach out at stsai@houstonmethodist.org for any questions!